-Egypt ratified the Trade Facilitation Agreement "TFA" on June 24, 2019.
-Through document G/TFA/N/EGY/1 Egypt notified their "A" commitments as well as categories B & C commitments in line with Articles 15 & 16 of the TFA and provided the definitive dates for Category B & C provisions.
-As well, presented information under Article 10.6.2. of the TFA Related to the Customs brokers system through document G/TFA/N/EGY/2.
+On June 24, 2019, Egypt ratified the Trade Facilitation Agreement "TFA".
+Through document G/TFA/N/EGY/1, Egypt notified its "A" commitments as well as categories B & C commitments in line with Articles 15 and 16 of the TFA and provided the definitive dates for Category B & C provisions.
+As well, Egypt presented information under Article 10.6.2. of the TFA related to the customs brokers system through document G/TFA/N/EGY/2.

-Egypt's actions to promote trade facilitation include:

-The establishment of Egypt National Trade Facilitation Committee (NTFC) that was formed by Ministerial Decree No. 183/2011.
+Egypt's actions to promote trade facilitation include the establishment of Egypt National Trade Facilitation Committee (NTFC) that was formed by Ministerial Decree No. 183/2011.
 The committee include members from public and private sectors.